YOUR COMPLETE LAKE ATITLAN GUIDE

 Yeah baby, one super yummy smoothie on the way!

-Besides, have I mentioned the lake and its surrounding are stunning?
+Besides, have I mentioned the lake and its surroundings are stunning?

 Indian nose is a hill that has the shape of – yep, you guessed it – a nose from an Indian.
-This is a sacred place for the locals and from the summit there is a beautiful view over the lake and surroudning volcanoes.
+This is a sacred place for the locals and from the summit, there is a beautiful view over the lake and surrounding volcanoes.

-Now, during the day you can visit it by yourself, but if you’d want to admire the views at sunrise, we recommend you to take a tour due to safety reasons.
-At 4 am in the morning, they pick you up with a van and take you to the neighbouring village (about 30min), where the ascent begins.
+Now, during the day you can visit it by yourself, but if you want to admire the views at sunrise, we recommend you take a tour due to safety reasons.
+At 4 am in the morning, they pick you up with a van and take you to the neighboring village (about 30min), where the ascent begins.
 The latter lasts from 30 min to an hour (depending on your pace) and you get to the top just before the sunrise.

 Price: with the tour around 100Q, if you go by yourself 50Q (it’s private land and you pay the “entrance fee” to the owner)

-Now, that’s a bit more demanding one (huh, and I was all about chill out and stuff).
+Now, this is a bit more demanding (huh, and I was all about chill out and stuff).

-The inactive volcano San Pedro rises above the village of San Pedro La Laguna and at a first glance, it doesn’t look high at all.
-However, may not the looks deceive you, as in reality, the ascent is almost 1500m (5000 feet) and the hike takes around 6 hours (including an hour of rest at the top) in total.
+The inactive volcano San Pedro rises above the village of San Pedro La Laguna and at first glance, it doesn’t look high at all.
+However, looks can be deceiving, as in reality, the ascent is almost 1500m (5000 feet) and the hike takes around 6 hours (including an hour of rest at the top) in total.